Air Quality Sensors Guide: Basics, Uses, and How They Improve Indoor Air Monitoring

 What pollutants can indoor air sensors detect?

-Common pollutants measured include particulate matter (PM2.5 and PM10), carbon dioxide, carbon monoxide, volatile organic compounds, and nitrogen dioxide.
+Common pollutants include particulate matter (PM2.5 and PM10), carbon dioxide, carbon monoxide, volatile organic compounds, and nitrogen dioxide.

 Why is indoor air monitoring important?

-How do air quality sensors measure particles in the air?
+How do air quality sensors measure particles?

 Are air quality sensors used in smart buildings?